Age UK Sheffield - Befriending - Steel City Friends - Face to Face

 The role in a nutshell:

-Support an older person through regular visits or phone calls so they can rebuild confidence, reconnect with hobbies or community.
-This role is essential in reducing loneliness and social isolation.What will you be doing?
+Support an older person through regular face-to-face visits so they can rebuild confidence, reduce feelings of loneliness and social isolation.
+Some travel via car or public transport is expected.What will you be doing?

 How would you be supported in this role?

-You’ll receive extensive training before being matched that will cover things like loneliness, social isolation, goal-setting and safeguarding.
+You’ll receive training before being matched that will cover things like loneliness, social isolation, goal-setting and safeguarding.
 You will receive ongoing support throughout your volunteering journey, including regular check-ins and ad-hoc peer-to-peer support to share experiences with other volunteers.
 As well as clear guidance on Age UK Sheffield’s processes, policies and procedures to ensure you feel confident and supported in your role.

 Why do we need volunteers in this role?